uptonking/note4yaoo/lib-db-fireproof-community.md

 - ##

-- ## 🚀 fireproof.storage Light up your data!
+- ## 🚀 fireproof.storage Light up your data!_202303
 - https://twitter.com/jchris/status/1633113469179314179
   - check out my new project, a real-time database that runs in any page, with indexes, event feeds, automatic replication, and cryptographic verifiability.
 - It either took me two weeks to write this JSON database, or 14 years.